What Is CRO (Conversation Rate Optimization) and How Does It Work?

 What is CRO?

+CRO relates directly to marketing since it helps improve the end goal of your marketing plan efforts; that is, conversion.
 Conversion simply means that a visitor acted upon a call to action.
-The call to action, or (CTA), can differ depending on what it is you want the customer do to.
+The call to action, or (CTA), can differ depending on what it is you want the customer to do.

-For example, if you have a landing page that asks people to click a link to sign up on a mailing list, CRO would be the methodology of increasing the rate of mailing list sign ups on that specific page.
+For example, if you are marketing a landing page that asks people to click a link to sign up on a mailing list, CRO would be the methodology of increasing the rate of mailing list sign ups on that specific page.

 One way of trying to increase sign ups in this example could be writing a better CRO CTA, changing the layout of the page or improving the content with more convincing language.